 By happy accident, because I forgot to use the magnet before curing, I applied a second coat of Supernatural Power on my thumb (shown below).

-This not only gave me better coverage (especially for macro shots), but also brought out the Aegean Blue color in the polish as it is described on the product page online.
+Wearing black undies not only gave me better coverage (especially for macro shots), but also brought out the blue tones.
 (Without a black layer underneath, this polish looks more grey).

 Since I planned to add nail art, all of these photos are without topcoat.
 Depending on the angle of the light source, the amount of glowing pigments visible varies.
 I’ll admit, it was a bit of a challenge to get my hand and camera at the right angles that showed off the polish effects, and at the same time minimized the glare on the glossy gel surface.